 Membership costs €100 per annum.
 We have a reduced rate of €75 for unemployed or retired.
 The year runs from January to December.

 Members are encouraged to pursue accreditations from the IPF and International Photographic Salon competitions, with mentoring and advice available.
-The KPS also enter national competitions, such as the SACC National Shield, which is a great way to get involved and improve your skills as a photographer –move to gallery.
+The KPS also enter national competitions, such as the SACC National Shield, which is a great way to get involved and improve your skills as a photographer.